bobandash/synqsell_shopify/README.md

 ## Getting Started

 <strong>Note: because this application uses AWS resources to handle real-time data synchronization between SynqSell's database and Shopify, we need to provision cloud resources, which will cost money.
-To make the current dev resources be mostly covered by the AWS Free Tier, we should change the NAT Gateway to a NAT Instance and remove the bastion host for dev and use a VPN instead.</strong>
+To make the current dev resources mostly covered by the AWS Free Tier, I am currently studying the AWS SAA certificate.
+I know that Shopify supports iPv6 now, so I should be able to switch most of my resources to iPv6 to remove the NAT Gateway (IPv6 has so many addresses that I don't need a port address translation to link my private resource IPs to a public IP).</strong>
 <br /><br />
 To get a local copy up and running follow these steps: